orta/recommendations/README.md

 ##### Reasoning

 I'm not too opinionated in the sense that I think I know better than everyone, but in true don't repeat yourself fashion I'm trying to make a collection of recommendations.

+Pull requests are welcome, but will be based on my taste.